Mary Lasker: Health advocate

-In 1938 she became the president of the Birth Control Federation of America, the precursor of the Planned Parenthood Federation.
+In 1938 she became the secretary of the Birth Control Federation of America, the precursor of the Planned Parenthood Federation.

-Her second marriage was to Lord and Thomas advertising executive Albert Lasker until his death in the early 1950s of colon cancer.
-Ironically, her husband's ad agency had promoted smoking with the slogan, "L.S.M.F.T.—Lucky Strike Means Fine Tobacco" back when the dangers of smoking were not well known.
-Indeed, Albert's special charge at his firm was to get more women to smoke, as they lagged far behind men as smokers.
+She met her second husband, Lord and Thomas advertising owner Albert Lasker, in 1939, and married him on June 22, 1940; they remained married until his death by colon cancer in the early 1950s.

 The Laskers supported the national health insurance proposal under President Harry S. Truman.
 After its failure, Mary Lasker saw research funding as the best way to promote public health.

-With her husband, they created the Lasker Foundation in 1942 to promote medical research.
+With her husband, she created the Lasker Foundation in 1942 to promote medical research.
 The Lasker Award is considered the most prestigious American award in medical research.
 As of 2015, eighty-seven Lasker laureates have gone on to receive a Nobel Prize.

 Together, they were the first to apply the power of modern advertising and promotion to fighting cancer.
 They joined the American Society for the Control of Cancer which at the time was sleepy and ineffectual and transformed it into the American Cancer Society.
 The Laskers ousted the board of directors.
+Afterwards, they raised then-record amounts of money and directed much of it to research.
+Lasker played major roles in promoting and expanding the National Institutes of Health, helping its budget expand by a factor of 2000 times from $2.4 million in 1945 to $5.5 billion in 1985.

-Afterwards, they raised then record amounts of money and directed much of it to research.
-The American Cancer Society also fought lung cancer through prevention via anti-smoking campaigns.
+Ironically, her husband's ad agency had promoted smoking with the slogan, "L.S.M.F.T.—Lucky Strike Means Fine Tobacco" back when the dangers of smoking were not well known.
+Indeed, Albert's special charge at his firm had been to get more women to smoke, as they lagged far behind men as smokers.
+The American Cancer Society fought lung cancer through prevention via anti-smoking campaigns.
 Using TV equal-time provisions, they were able to counter cigarette advertising with their own message.
 In 1970, Congress passed a law banning the advertising of cigarettes on television, so the anti-smoking commercials likewise went off the air.

-Following her husband's death, she founded the National Health Education Committee.

-She played major roles in promoting and expanding the National Institutes of Health, helping its budget expand by a factor of 2000 times from $2.4 million in 1945 to $5.5 billion in 1985.
+Lasker was instrumental in getting the US government to fund the war on cancer in 1971.

-Lasker was prominent in lobbying Eleanor Roosevelt to endorse Lyndon Johnson's efforts to become the 1960 Democratic nominee.
+Lasker was also prominent in lobbying Eleanor Roosevelt to endorse Lyndon B. Johnson's efforts to become the 1960 Democratic nominee.
 Lady Bird Johnson wrote about Lasker numerous times in her book A White House Diary, calling her house "charming ... like a setting for jewels" and thanking her for gifts of daffodil bulbs for parkways along the Potomac River and for thousands of azalea bushes, flowering dogwood and other plants to put along Pennsylvania Avenue.

-Lasker was also instrumental in getting the US government to fund the War on Cancer in 1971.
+Lasker died on February 21, 1994.
+On her death, she left more than $10 million to the Lasker Foundation.